isce-framework/dolphin/docs/getting-started.md

 # Get pre-commit hooks so that linting/formatting is done automatically
 pre-commit install
 ```
+This will set up the linters and formatters to run on any staged files before you commit them.

-After making changes, you can rerun the existing tests and any new ones you have added using:
+After making functional changes, you can rerun the existing tests and any new ones you have added using:
 ```bash
 python -m pytest
 ```